 - The user sees the new picture, thinks for a while, and then generates input through the user interface.

 - Your application code receives this input and makes further changes to the Visualize database.

-Describing a scene graph as a data structure is beyond the scope of this document, but understanding it is critical in order to work with Visualize efficiently.
+Describing a scene graph as a data structure is beyond the scope of this document, but understanding how the HOOPS Visualize database works is critical in order to work with Visualize efficiently.

-Additionally, you must include your license key into your project.
+The HPS::World object requires one parameter, your license key.
 The Tech Soft 3D Developer Zone provides this in the form of a header file, hoops_license.h.
-The license key is inside the file.
+The license key is inside that file.

 C++ users may forgo setting the license key in the HPS::World constructor and instead simply use the macro HOOPS_LICENSE, which is defined in hoops_license.h.
 In order to make this work, you have to generate your own hoops_license.h from the Tech Soft 3D Developer Zone and copy it to <VISUALIZE_INSTALL_DIR>/include.

 There are a number of different ways to connect HOOPS Visualize to a window.
 The simplest way uses a stand-alone window: